clarakraemer/Muddling-through-Berlin-s-sublet-shadow-prices/README.md

 ## 3. Step (to follow): Visualising room price information in a (possibly interactive) map of Berlin

-One of our ideal, dream rolemodels for such a map can be found here.
-Probably using dash, we will try to visualise or existing dataframe a clear and fun way.
+One of our ideal, dream rolemodels for such a map can be found here: https://interaktiv.morgenpost.de/so-alt-wohnt-berlin/ Probably using dash, we will try to visualise or existing dataframe as clearly and fun as timely possible.

 ### Tasks that we plan to do for this step in the coming 2 weeks:
 - Get familiar with dash and brainstorm first ideas how we could visualise our data (everyone)